 The BIFM encourages all members to undertake CPD and for Associate, Member, Fellow and Certified BIFM grades, use of post-nominals is linked to active commitment to CPD on a regular basis.

 How can CPD fit into the busy life of an FM?

 For the majority of FM’s, finding time to do CPD is an issue.
 Despite this challenge, there are plentiful opportunities to undertake CPD such as attending BIFM Group events and short courses, reading journals, visiting exhibitions, and volunteering.
 In fact most FM’s do CPD without even realising it

 Members will, also, have access to a wealth of development opportunities within their own organisations and personal lives.
 Activities such as participating in company training programmes, mentoring or undertaking voluntary work can all help to develop skills which are valued and respected in the workplace.

 How can the BIFM help?

-BIFM Training offers a comprehensive programme of FM courses.
-For full details of their course programme please go to the BIFM Training website.
+The BIFM Academy offers a comprehensive programme of FM courses.
+For full details of courses, please click here.

 To demonstrate your commitment to CPD and maintain a permanent record of your activities the BIFM offers you an online CPD framework.
 For more information on CPD and the Institute’s CPD framework, please click here.